MTXIK/2048C/README.md

 # Running

-Execute the compiled binary `./main2048`
+Execute the compiled binary in a directory `./main2048`